The cruise ship sails from Miami with roughly 700 passengers

 “Then good luck if you get it, then you can get in the boat.”

-Cruise officials say six of the passengers on this week's cruise are Cuban.
+Cruise officials said six of the passengers on the cruise are Cuban.

 Beatriz Melendez is one of them.